JoanaMorgado15/Absorbed-dose-maps-of-patients-submitted-to-68Ga-PSMA-11-PET-CT/README.md

 You can read the dissertation here: https://run.unl.pt/bitstream/10362/115381/1/Morgado_2020.pdf

-this study also led to the publication and presentation of a poster at the 34th Annual Congress of the European Association of Nuclear Medicine EANM'21.
+This study also led to the publication and presentation of a poster at the 34th Annual Congress of the European Association of Nuclear Medicine EANM'21.